 Global Hackathon to use Earth Observing Data to Address COVID-19 Challenges

-The NASA Space Apps COVID-19 Challenge invites global teams to use Earth observing data to find solutions to COVID-19 challenges over a 48-hour virtual hackathon May 30 to 31.
+NASA's Space Apps COVID-19 Challenge invites global teams to use Earth observing data to find solutions to COVID-19 challenges over a 48-hour virtual hackathon May 30 to 31.

 Josh Blumenfeld, NASA EOSDIS Science Writer

 NASA, the European Space Agency (ESA), the Japan Aerospace Exploration Agency (JAXA), the French Centre National d’Etudes Spatiales (CNES), and the Canadian Space Agency (CSA) want to see how teams from around the world can use Earth observing data to help solve challenges related to the COVID-19 pandemic.
-The NASA Space Apps COVID-19 Challenge will be held virtually over a fast-paced 48-hour weekend May 30 to 31.
+NASA's Space Apps COVID-19 Challenge will be held virtually over a fast-paced 48-hour weekend May 30 to 31.

 Open source data from NASA’s Earth Observing System Data and Information System (EOSDIS) along with data from NASA’s Space Apps COVID-19 Challenge partners ESA, JAXA, CNES, and CSA will be used to find solutions to challenges related to: